baylonp/Tyre-Anomaly-Detection/README.md

 ## The heart

-If you read this far, now it is time to show you the heart of the machine.
+If you have read this far, now it is time to show you the heart of the machine.
 The actual layers of the model.

 ```
 model = Sequential([